 FOR THE CHOCOLATE GANACHE FILLING

-- Heavy whipping cream - It's important to use whipping cream for ganache, and not substitute with lower fat options such as whole milk or half and half.
-Their fat content is not high enough to set the ganache properly.
+Heavy whipping cream - Use whipping cream, not lower fat options like whole milk or half and half.
+Their fat content isn’t high enough to set the ganache properly.

-- Dark chocolate - I use a 72% cacao bar for a rich, dark chocolate ganache.
-Good quality bar chocolate, rather than chocolate chips, will give you a better, smoother result.
-Finely chop the dark chocolate to help it melt into the hot cream without lumps.
+Dark chocolate - I use a 72% cacao bar for a rich, dark chocolate ganache.
+Good quality bar chocolate, rather than chips, gives a smoother result.
+Finely chop the chocolate to help it melt evenly into the hot cream without lumps.

 FOR THE ALMOND PASTRY CREAM FILLING

-- Cornstarch - cornstarch works to thicken pastry cream without adding the floury taste or heavy texture that can come from all-purpose flour.
+Cornstarch - thickens the cream without adding a floury taste or heavy texture.

-- Almond extract - having a good quality pure almond extract on hand is important since it's one of the dominant flavors of the recipe.
-Look for a label that says pure almond extract rather than imitation almond flavor.
-Make sure to add the almond extract after cooking the pastry cream to retain maximum flavor.
+Almond extract - use pure almond extract rather than imitation almond flavor as it's one of the dominant flavors of the recipe.
+Add the almond extract after cooking the pastry cream to retain maximum flavor.

 FOR THE SOUR CHERRY FILLING